Cambridgeshire shootings: Man charged with murders

 A man has been charged with two murders after a father and son were shot dead in separate villages in Cambridgeshire.

-Josh Dumore, 32, was found in Bluntisham at about 21:00 BST on Wednesday and Gary Dunmore, 57, was found in Sutton about 40 minutes later.
+Josh Dunmore, 32, was found in Bluntisham at about 21:00 BST on Wednesday and Gary Dunmore, 57, was found in Sutton about 40 minutes later.

 Stephen Alderton, 66, of no fixed address, has been charged with two counts of murder and one count of possession of a firearm.